 This delicious, healthy, and fruity Apple Quinoa Salad recipe makes a great lunch or side salad alongside your favorite main dish.

 Quinoa is a super versatile grain.
 Not only is it high in protein, but it also contains plenty of fiber and has a rich and nutty taste which lends itself well to healthy salads.
-Paired with a tangy but sweet apple, this salad not only looks amazing but has a unique taste and texture.
+Paired with crisp apples, this salad not only looks amazing but has a unique taste and texture.

 The crisp texture of the apple together with the dried cranberries and finely diced vegetables make a delicious combination.
 It has a simple maple dijon dressing.
 All of the flavors really shine through in this recipe, making it one of my favorites!